-The short article below instructs on how to program a LRA push button to a receiver.
-In this case the receiver is the LRA-DCRX battery-operated receiver.
+The short article below instructs how to program an LRA push button to a receiver.
+In this case, the receiver is the LRA-DCRX battery-operated receiver.
 Although these instructions are for programming a push button, the process is similar.
-For a different transmitter (sensor) rather than pushing the center push button, trigger the sensor in...
+For a different transmitter (sensor), trigger the sensor in “Step 4” below rather than pushing the center…

 In the past, the decision between a wireless doorbell or wired doorbell was an easy one.
 If you home was wired for a wired doorbell, you went that route because wireless doorbells and chimes were, frankly, ugle things.
 Wireless door chimes had more features, but lacked the design decor people wanted in their homes and in many cases, didn’t have the range home owners need.